Oven Roasted Spanish Mackerel

-Healthy Oven Roasted Spanish Mackerel marinated with grape tomatoes, capers, dried chili peppers and lemon is one very tasty and easy meal to make.
+Oven Roasted Spanish Mackerel marinated with grape tomatoes, capers, dried chili peppers, and lemon is healthy, and one very tasty and easy meal to make.

 Oven Roasted Spanish Mackerel is the tastiest of the Mackerel family.
 The Spanish Mackerel is a beautiful fish, with dark grey-blue skin and darker, very juicy meat.
-The fish also doesn’t cost an arm and a leg, so it’s very budget friendly.
-Very easy to cook, the Oven Roasted Spanish Mackerel can be made for a weeknight meal to get your Omega 3 or it can also be served for a special occasion, as the meal looks festive and nice.
-If you like quick and easy fish dinners, check this Oven Roasted Mahi Mahi ready in just 30 minutes!
+The fish also doesn’t cost an arm and a leg, so it’s very budget-friendly.

 Tips and Tricks To Make The Perfect Oven Roasted Spanish Mackerel:

-- To make the cooking process even easier, ask the guy at the fish counter to clean the fish and discard the head and tail
+- To make the cooking process even easier, ask for fish to be cleaned.
+Also, discard the head and tail when buying it.

-- When shopping for fresh mackerel make sure is does not have a strong odor, the eyes should be bright and clear, moist skin and shiny scales, to ensure you are getting the freshest fish
+- When shopping for fresh mackerel make sure it does not have a strong odor.
+The eyes should be bright and clear, moist skin and shiny scales, to ensure you are getting the freshest fish.

-- I prefer to use fresh fish over frozen, but frozen fish that has been thawed will work as well in this recipe
+- I prefer to use fresh fish over frozen.
+However, frozen fish that has been thawed will work as well in this recipe.

 Tools/Ingredients I Used To Make The Healthy Oven Roasted Spanish Mackerel: